 There comes a time in your life when you have to put yourself first.
 I never put myself first, not really.
-I mean, I wanted to, but for some reason I always felt like I was being selfish.
-I wasn’t being selfish at all, I know that now, but for years I was made to feel that way.
-And maybe that was partly my own fault, I’d only wanted a quiet life, so, you know, I’d done anything I could to make sure that’s what we got.
+I mean, I wanted to, but for some reason I always felt like I was being selfish, doing that.
+I wasn’t being selfish, I know that now, but for years I was made to feel like I was.
+And maybe that was partly my own fault, I’d only wanted a quiet life so, you know, I’d done anything I could to make sure that’s what we got.
 A quiet, settled, safe life.
 None of it had been worth it.

 Slamming the lid of my case down I zip it shut and lock it before hauling it up off the bed and onto the floor.
 I leave for Belgium tomorrow.
-I’m doing something very brave – for someone like me, anyway: something I never thought I would be capable of doing, because for so many years I was made to believe that I was weak, that I couldn’t do anything alone, I wasn’t capable of looking after myself.
+I’m doing something very brave – for someone like me, anyway: something I never thought I’d be able to do, because for so many years I was made to believe that I was weak, that I couldn’t do anything alone, I wasn’t capable of looking after myself.
 I am.
 I always was.

-Walking over to the window of my soulless but clean and comfortable budget hotel room, I pull back the thick net curtain and peer outside, but there isn’t much of a view.
+Walking over to the window of the soulless but clean and comfortable budget hotel room, I pull back the thick net curtain and peer outside, but there isn’t much of a view.
 The hotel car park; the airport.
 I watch as a plane takes off in the distance, rising up into the air, and my gaze follows it until it disappears out of sight.
 It’s getting late now.
 I should probably go grab some food from the restaurant before it closes, but I’m not really hungry.
-It’s a mixture of relief, excitement and nerves, I think.
+It’s a mixture of relief, excitement and nerves that I’m feeling, I think.
 So many emotions…

 Sitting down on the edge of the bed I reach for the remote and switch on the TV, flicking through the channels until I find something that might hold my attention for more than a few minutes – a cookery show.
 I like cookery shows.
 Or was it him who’d liked them, and I’d just pretended to because it kept him happy…?